mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 Create a folder called `hello_world` in one of your Windows folders.
 I personally use `C:\Users\garym\Development\xxx`, following the Linux trend of putting personal files in your user folder.

-While the [best practice](https://docs.docker.com/docker-for-windows/wsl/#best-practices) for Docker is to create project inside the Linux file system, PyCharm interacts poorly with it.
+While the [best practice](https://docs.docker.com/docker-for-windows/wsl/#best-practices) for Docker is to create projects inside the Linux file system, PyCharm interacts poorly with it.
 You can access the Windows file system easily from inside WSL 2 at `/mnt/c/`.

 Open this empty `hello_world` folder with PyCharm.
 Normally, PyCharm will pick up the `hello_world` folder name and create a basic `main.py` file as well as a default run configuration.
 If it did not, don’t fret, and create a basic `main.py` file containing only `print("Hello there.")`